MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 To learn how to run a single REPL script or a multi-line REPL script, see [Run JavaScript in the Console](../../../console/console-javascript.md).

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1076427](https://crbug.com/1076427).
+To review the history of this feature in the Chromium open-source project, see Issue [1076427](https://crbug.com/1076427).

 ### New shortcut to view iframe details